Zydico/portfolio/README.md

 Initially built using Angular (https://zydico.github.io/Website/#/portfolio), I decided to build a new portfolio website from scratch using React after seeing that React has grown massively in popularity recently.

 ## Dev Log
 - 10/30/2025 - Added bossing information page.
-Will add legion champ rows, and add checkboxes to hide genesis/destiny/legion champ rows.
+Will add checkboxes to hide genesis/destiny/legion champ rows.
 - 10/29/2025 - Started working on the new Maplestory Helper page.
 Added navigation and finished contact page.
 - 8/19/2025 - Added the backend skills to the About page.
 Added hover detection with logo text labels.
 Inproved performance by preloading images and storing.
 Improved mobile performance.
 - 8/17/2025 - Started the orbiting skills section on the About page.
 Added the Frontend section so far.